Best Tennis Racquets for Advanced Players

 Prince Warrior 100L ESP

-With a frame made of graphite, the prince warrior already tells you about the quality it delivers.
+With a frame made of graphite, the prince warrior already tells you about the quality this good racquet it delivers.
 Graphite is durable, so a racquet made of this material is a good choice since it will last you a long time.

 When it’s strung, it weighs 9.5 oz, with that going down to 9oz when that racquet is unstrung.
 Its weight can be both a pro and con, but it depends on what you like as a player.
 Regardless of its weight, the Warrior handles groundstrokes with ease.